 Housing Element law requires jurisdictions to provide an analysis and program for preserving affordability of assisted rental multifamily housing developments for the next 10 years.
 A large portion of the affordable housing stock was created via the City's inclusionary housing requirement.
 This requirement stipulates a 55-year affordability term.
 As many of these units were built in the early 2000s, the affordability covenants do not expire within the next 10 years.
 Another subset of affordable units was developed by non-profit, affordable housing developers which do not intend to convert their units to market-rate apartments.
 One affordable housing project in the City, Firebird Manor which provides 38 affordable units for families, has an earliest date of conversion identified as 2028.
 Firebird Manor is owned by the Housing Authority of the County of San Diego and the County intents to maintain these units at the current affordability levels and has no intent or plans to convert these affordable units to market-rate units.
-The City actively monitors existing agreements and is aware of this potential expiration date and will coordinate with the Housing Authority of the County of the County of the County of San Diego to extent the affordability restrictions.
-While the earliest conversation date for Firebird Manor does occur during the planning period, these units are not at-risk of conversation.
+The City actively monitors existing agreements and is aware of this potential expiration date and will coordinate with the Housing Authority of the County of San Diego to extent the planning period, these units are not at-risk of conversation.
 As detailed in Table 40, there are no subsidized housing units San Marcos at risk of losing affordability in the next 10 years.